AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 - Wall not straight -> Use a bubble level to verify -> The wall is a bit inclined but it will works.
 - Imperfections on the wall -> Avoid putting tape on those imperfections.

+Another risk to take in account is the total weight of the fresco on the wall, the fresco is composed of 2958 cubes, each one is 64 grams.
+It means that the total weight on the wall is 189312 grams, which is 189.312 kg.
+The wall is, on the paper, able to support 200 kg, but we don't know if it's true.
+To avoid any problem, we will put the fresco on the wall line by line, and we will check if the wall is not damaged by the weight of the fresco.

 ## Tests
 <!-- size rubik -->